mrb/mrb.github.com/_posts/2013-02-23-notes-on-teaching-with-the-kernel-language-approach.markdown

 > "...multiplies the intellectual effort of the student and instructor (since each language has its own syntax and semantics) but does not show the deep connections between the paradigms."

-So the authors want to communicate through concepts, to boil down the essence of the _interface_ between the programmer and the raw concepts involved in interpreting and computing results from programs.
+So the authors want to communicate through concepts, to highlight the _interface_ between the programmer and the raw concepts involved in interpreting and computing results from programs.

+For your edification, as there is not an example presented in the paper, ere's the kernel language for relational programming, as presented in the _CTM_ book.

 <center><img src="http://michaelrbernste.in/images/relational.png"></center>

+The essence of the approach is:

+* Encode "programmer significant concepts" such as conditional statements, sequential execution, concurrency in a kernel language which contains the correct combination of features for a given programming paradigm
+* Extend this kernel language with _syntactic sugar_ and _functional abstraction_ in order to make it more expressive and powerful
+* Translate the kernel language into a _practical programming language_

 The following diagram covers the "steps in the kernel language approach," and describes how the approach can be used to describe programming paradigms from the simplest to the most complex: